hangodek/hangodek/README.md

 # 👋
-Hello there, my name is Muhammad Farhan Pulungan, i'm have a big interest in computer since i was child and i am currently studying some of the programming language like Html, Css, Javascript, and Python.
+Hello there, my name is Muhammad Farhan Pulungan, i'm have a big interest in computer since i was child and i am currently studying some of the programming language like Html, Css, Javascript, Python, and other.
 I have studied about this programming language from many sources like MDN, The Odin Project, Dicoding, and Code Bro.

 I am an enthusiastic individual and like to learn new things.